 Church Gatherings During COVID-19

-- You are particularly vulnerable to COVID-19 due to underlying health conditions or age
+- You are particularly vulnerable to COVID-19 due to underlying health conditions and/or age

-- You are currently caring for loved ones who meet any of the above criteria
+- You currently live with and/or care for people who meet any of the above criteria

 - We will miss your presence at our gathering, and we pray earnestly that we will all be able to gather together for worship in the near future.